liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/04-screen-navigation/00-screen-navigation-framework-intro.markdown

 # Screen Navigation Framework

 The Screen Navigation Framework is for customizing and extending application UIs.
-You can use it to customize Liferay's own applications and to make your own applications customizable.
+You can use it to make Liferay's applications your own and to make your applications customizable by others.

 To make this work, the framework assumes a specific structure for screens and supports one or two levels of navigation.
 Each item in the top level navigation